adlnet/xAPI-Spec/xAPI.md

 ## 3.0 Metadata

-Metadata is additional information about the resource of which it is associated.
-It enables decision making,
-search, and discoverability within Systems.
-In xAPI, Metadata can take on many forms.
-The most common of these forms is within <a name="actdef"> Activity Definitions </a>, where the metadata describes the Activity.
+Metadata is additional information about the resource.
+It enables decision making, search, and discoverability within systems.
+In xAPI, metadata can be utilized in a variety of locations.
+The most common is within <a name="actdef"> Activity Definitions </a>, where the metadata describes the Activity.
 Most types of metadata have the opportunity to have Extensions.
-Other forms include Verbs, Activity types, and attachment usage.
+Other uses include Verbs, Activity types, and attachments.

 ### 3.1 IRI Requirements

+Up-to-date information is the most effective. xAPI metadata is no exception, which is why xAPI uses IRIs for identifiers.
-Most xAPI metadata is set up to be resolvable to maximize the possibilities of keeping it updated.
-The structure used to ensure uniqueness and promote resolvability is the IRI.
-The LRS and Activity each have responsibilities in regard to each IRI.
+Using IRIs ensures uniqueness and promotes resolvability is the IRI.
+The LRS and Activity each have responsibilities in regard to each IRI as outline below.
 Activity Definitions have additional rules which can be found in <a name="actdef"> this section</a>.

 ###### Metadata Requirements